oracle/oci-ansible-collection/docs/collections/oracle/oci/oci_compute_volume_attachment_facts_module.rst

                                     </td>
                 <td>on success</td>
                 <td>
                                             <div>The iscsi login state of the volume attachment.
-For a multipath volume attachment, all iscsi sessions need to be all logged-in or logged-out to be in logged-in or logged-out state.</div>
+For a Iscsi volume attachment, all iscsi sessions need to be all logged-in or logged-out to be in logged-in or logged-out state.</div>
                                         <br/>
                                                                 <div style="font-size: smaller"><b>Sample:</b></div>
                                                 <div style="font-size: smaller; color: blue; word-wrap: break-word; word-break: break-all;">UNKNOWN</div>